-2015) and the Next Generation Transit Survey (Wheatley 2013), which are optimised for detecting transits around red stars, may discover such planets.
-Deming et al. (2009), Kaltenegger & Traub (2009) and Barstow et al. (2015) showed that it might be possible to detect ozone in the atmosphere of an Earth analogue planet in orbit around an M dwarf, but full characterization of the atmosphere's composition and structure is likely to be difficult even for a favourable case.
-However, detection of ozone is in itself of interest, especially for a planet in the HZ of its parent star, as it might indicate that the planet has an Earth-like atmosphere.
-Simulating Venus in transit (as e.g. Ehrenreich et al. 2012) indicates which features might be observable for this more inhospitable world.
+The James Webb Space Telescope (JWST), due to launch in 2018 with a 25 m^2 primary mirror, may be capable of characterising the atmosphere of an Earth-sized planet orbiting an M dwarf, should such a system be found in our near neighbourhood (within 10 pc).
+Surveys such as TESS (Ricker 2015) and the Next Generation Transit Survey (Wheatley 2013), which are optimised for detecting transits around red stars, may discover such planets.
+Deming et al. (2009); Kaltenegger & Traub (2009); Barstow et al. (2015) showed that it might be possible to detect ozone in the atmosphere of an Earth analog planet in orbit around an M dwarf, but full characterisation of the atmosphere's composition and structure is likely to be difficult even for a favourable case.
+However, detection of ozone is in itself of interest, especially for a planet in the habitable zone of its parent star, as it might indicate that the planet has an Earth-like atmosphere.

-In this paper, we investigate whether it would be possible to distinguish between an Earth-analogue planet and a Venus-analogue planet orbiting an M dwarf, using transmission spectra obtained by JWST.
-At first glance, the atmospheres of Earth and Venus are very different, but in transmission geometry, light penetrates to a limited depth in the atmosphere, especially if clouds are present (e.g. the case of super-Earth GJ 1214b; Kreidberg et al. 2014).
+In this paper, we investigate whether it would be possible to distinguish between an Earth-analog planet and a Venus-analog planet orbiting an M dwarf, using transmission spectra obtained by JWST.
+At first glance, the atmospheres of Earth and Venus are very different, but in transmission geometry light penetrates to a limited depth in the atmosphere, especially if clouds are present (e.g. the case of super-Earth GJ 1214b, Kreidberg et al. 2014).
 Both planets are cloudy, so this may mask their atmospheric composition differences in transmission spectra.
-Secondary transit spectra for these planets have low signal to noise, even when averaged over several tens of eclipses (Fig. 1).
+Secondary transit spectra for these planets have low signal-to-noise, even when averaged over several tens of eclipses (Figure 1).